 First, let us be clear, a credit card is a good financial tool.
 When used wisely a credit card is a convenient and handy way to make payments for things that we need and for things that we want.

 There are also times when paying for big ticket items via installment with a good credit card is a better deal than paying with cash.
-If you don’t have the cash on hand, for example, you use your credit card to pay for medical bills or for a new computer on an installment plan.
+If you don’t have the cash on hand, for example, there’s your credit card to pay for medical bills or for a new computer on an installment plan.

 Another reason many people love using their credit cards to make purchases is because of the reward programs the credit card companies offer.
 The ability to earn reward points, cashbacks, or get special discounts make paying for items using a credit card more appealing.